adityarepos/factsheet/Readme.md

 ## 🚦 Local Setup Instructions

 ### 1. Database Setup
-Create a free PostgreSQL database on Neon.tech and execute the schema found in `internal/database/init.sql`.
+Create a free PostgreSQL database on Neon.tech or any server or locally and execute the schema found in `internal/database/init.sql`.

 ### 2. Run the ETL Pipeline (Python)
 Populate the database with live market data: